ZimCodes/Zyod/README.md

 When Zyod visits a dynamic OD for the first time, it may take a long time for the OD to load up.
 Use this option to delay execution of Zyod, giving the page time to load up.

+***-r, --refresh***

+Refresh the page and try again upon failure.

+Refresh the page when Zyod fails to navigate to a page or fails to locate elements on the page.
+Then try again.

+***--load-wait***

+Amount of seconds to wait for a page load to complete before throwing an error.

 ## License